Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • pneumonia;

-Azithromycin should not be taken with Heparin.
+Azithromycin should not be taken together with Heparin.

-Augmentin - a combined antibiotic
+Augmentin is a combination antibiotic

-Lincomycin belongs to the group of lincosamides.
+Lincomycin belongs to the group of lincosamides

-How to take medicine
+How to take the medicine

 Zinnat is a strong bactericidal agent